grizlibier/wcomf/README.md

 - General changes

--> thrown weapons can now break upon being thrown
+-> thrown weapons (and other items) can now break upon being thrown

+-> throwing potions will result in their permanent loss, no magic potion-recuperation anymore!

 -> updated the helpscreen